-Funnily enough, there is no Lake at Lake Mountain, the mountain was named after the surveyor George Lake.
+Funnily enough, there is no Lake at Lake Mountain!
+The mountain was named after the surveyor George Lake.

-The gate at the base of Lake Mountain opens at 7.30am, and the facilities including ski hire, retail and bistro open at 8am every day over the snow season.
-We suggest you arrive before 11am, this way you can make the most of your day pass and have a full day in the snow.
+Facilities including ski hire, retail and bistro also open at 8.30am every day over the snow season.
+We suggest you arrive before 11am to make the most of your day pass and have a full day in the snow.

 Lake Mountain Alpine Resort is subject to closure for periods of time during peak periods on weekends throughout the snow season when maximum capacity is reached in the carparks.
 It is recommended that visitors arrive before 11am to avoid disappointment.

 On occasions, due to heavy snow fall, it is necessary to carry and fit snow chains to two-wheel drive vehicles, or engage 4×4 or snow conditions on all wheel drive vehicles.
 Please check your vehicle’s requirements before heading to the snow.
 Check out the daily snow report before you leave in the morning on the home page for chain requirements for two-wheel drive vehicles.

 You can also contact the resort directly on (03) 5957 7201.

 Traffic advisory signs are also located at Marysville where chains can be hired.
 Chain days are called on the day before where possible.
 Alpine conditions can change quickly and if necessary chain days may be called on the day.